Aman16102000/css/docs/notes/css.flex.md

 1. most used application is "nav bar"

 1.  ### Axis in flex
+    1. **align-self**
+        : applied to the items in a container, via which you can move your items in any direction.
+Good to be applied to single items for it's movement.
     1. **align-content**
         : only works when we have multiple lines of items in our container.
 It is going to implement in cross-axis and differ according to the flex direction.
     1. **jusify-content**